Md-Maqsood/TweetsSentimentAnalysis_DataEngineeringPipeline/README.md

 TweetsProducerKafka: Java Maven project with kafka producer that accesses the twitter API V2 and sends data about tweets to kafka topic.
+Replace the bearer token inside TwitterConfigs.java with proper bearer token of a twitter developer account to connect to the API.

 SentimentAnalyserRoberta: REST API developed wiht FastAPI in python to access the ROBERTA sentiment analysis machine-learning model.
 IT accepts the text of the tweet     and return the probablity scores of tweet being negative, neutral or positive